AlugoIdris/Chambua-ETL/README.md

 # ETL Data Project Readme
-This project is an ETL (Extract, Transform, Load) data pipeline that processes data from a ***S3*** bucket source, applies transformations to it, and loads it into a ***RDS*** staging datawarehouse.
-There after, some analysis is done on the tables in the datawarehouse and the analyzed data exported back to the ***S3*** bucket.
+This project is an ETL (Extract, Transform, Load) data pipeline that processes data from a ***S3*** bucket source (`d2b-internal-assessment-bucket/orders_data`), applies transformations to it, and loads it into a ***RDS*** staging datawarehouse `idrialug9071_staging`.
+There after, some analysis is done on the tables in the datawarehouse and the analyzed data exported back to the ***S3*** bucket `d2b-internal-assessment-bucket/analytics_export`.
 The goal of this project is to provide clean, organized, and accurate data for analysis and decision-making.

 # Getting Started
 To run this project, you will need to have the following software installed: